 If you’re eager to try them out yourself, you have plenty of options for sizes, compression levels, and colors.
 The women’s socks are available in three different sizes: The small fits U.S. shoe size 4–7.5, medium covers 8–10.5, and large fits size 11–13.
 In addition to the mild 15–20 mmHg level of compression, they now come in the firmer 20–30 mmHg, if your doctor recommends a higher level of compression.
 In terms of color, there are nearly a dozen options from basic gray to cotton candy pink, so you can either hide them under your pants or make them pop.
 These are definitely not boring medical socks.

 The men’s socks are also available in the same two levels of compression as well as three sizes, including U.S. shoe size 6–9 (medium), 9.5–13 (large), and 13.5–16 (extra large).
 In terms of colors, expect more basic shades of black, white, gray, and navy.

-Before you bemoan the lameness of gifting socks, keep in mind that you’ll not only be making your loved ones more comfortable on their next flight, but also helping others since Bombas has a buy one, donate one policy that has contributed more than 28 million items to homeless shelters since it was founded in 2013.
-So you better believe all of my immediate family members are getting a pair of these socks (and I may just keep a pair or two for myself).
+Before you bemoan the lameness of gifting socks, keep in mind that you’ll not only be making your loved ones more comfortable on their next flight, but also helping others since Bombas has a buy one, donate one policy that has contributed more than 50 million items to homeless shelters since it was founded in 2013.
+So you better believe all of my immediate family members are getting a pair of these socks (and I may just pick up pair or two for myself).